How do I sell wholesale products to retailers?

 Let’s say you’re a wholesaler of graphic print t-shirts looking for a retailer buyer.
-In order to land on your wholesale price, you need to work backward.
+In order to land on your wholesale price, you need to work backwards.

 Firstly, do a bit of research out there on the market.
-How much are products similar to yours selling at?
+How much are products similar to yours selling?

 The next step is to determine manufacturing costs for your product – i.e. how much is the manufacturer that’s producing them going to charge you?